 View Board Policy 3.39, Transfer Rights and Responsibilities, to understand students' and institutions' rights and responsibilities as they relate to transfer of credit.

 Transfer of Credit

-https://www.transferology.com/school/saintpaul and create an account to start using the service.
+https://www.transferology.com/school/saintpaul and create a free account to start using the service.

 Saint Paul College does not evaluate international transcripts.
 If you have a transcript from a foreign country, you must have a third party transcript evaluator determine how the courses translate to U.S. courses.
 While we will accept evaluations from any AICE (www.aice-eval.org) or NACES member (www.naces.org), we highly recommend Educational Credential Evaluators (www.ece.org) or World Education Services, Inc. (www.wes.org).
 Saint Paul College reserves the right to request additional information from you such as course descriptions, syllabi, etc. Pathway Advisors can look at a copy prior to evaluation if the transcript is in English to determine whether it is worthwhile to pursue the third party evaluation process (i.e., whether there are courses that are likely to transfer).

 For course equivalency credits on advanced placement go to